Guide to the Best Restaurants in Old Town San Diego

 San Diego has so many great neighborhoods to find something to eat, but when it comes to experiencing some of the rich history of the city while you’re out for dinner, you won’t find anything quite like Old Town.

-What comes as a surprise to many visitors is that many of the best restaurants in San Diego’s Old Town are NOT Mexican food.
+What comes as a surprise to many is that many of the best restaurants in San Diego’s Old Town are NOT Mexican food.
 The neighborhood is more diverse than most people realize and is constantly evolving.

 It has amazing sushi, pizza, and of course, Mexican food and tequila.